Post

 High-Availability

-Currently NetBird does not support HA for the management container, however it is in the roadmap.
+Currently Netbird does not support HA for the management container, however it is in the roadmap.
 You can follow this guide to create a S3 docker volume and map the sqlite/json database to it to achieve HA - It is probably not a good idea to have it active-active as a deployment.
 For Keycloak, for HA just recreate the docker container on the other side as keycloak is stateless, it only needs a connection to the database.

 Full docker compose file